netsec-ethz/hercules/README.md

     1: ACK packet
     2: PCC feedback packet

 For data packets (sender to receiver), the index field is the index of the chunk being transmitted.
-This is **not** a packet sequence number, as chunks may be retransmitted.
+This is **not** a packet sequence number, as chunks may be retransmitted; hence the separate field `seqnr` contains the per-path sequence number.

 If path is not `UINT8_MAX`, it is used to account the packet to a specific path.
 This is used to provide quick feedback to the PCC algorithm, if enabled.